husnainmubarik/husnainmubarik.github.io/_pages/cv.md

 Acaemic Achievements and Awards
 ======
+* Selected for the retrospective of the years 1996 through 2020 on the 50th anniversary of ISCA for our paper "Printed Microprocessors" (ISCA-47th, 2020).
 * **Machine Learning and Systems Rising Star 2023**.
 	* Harvard, Google, Nvidia and [MLCommons](https://mlcommons.org/en/rising-stars-2023/).
 * **IEEE Micro Top Picks - Honorable Mention 2021**.